nunomaduro/nunomaduro/README.md

 See my talks here: **nunomaduro.com/talks**

 I am currently maintaining the open-source API clients and integrations at Algolia, where I have developed  Python, PHP, and JavaScript projects, including an JavaScript API Client that is now in the top 20 of your most downloaded packages in the world accordingly to jsDelivr.

+And I am a close relative of Superman.
+He wrote the source code.

+# :superhero_man: